PhilippMarquardt/VisualDL/README.md

 For training classification/segmentation/object detection and instance segmentation models with a single file structure.

 ## File structure
-The general file structure for training any model is a folder that contains an images and labels folder.

-An example file structure looks like this:
+The file structure varies depending on your task:

+### For Segmentation and Instance Segmentation
+Uses an images/labels folder structure:

     .
     ├── train              # train folder to put into the config file